-The importance of good digital connectivity is critical to reduce some of the impacts of drought.
-Community feedback regarding the importance of digital connectivity is supported by government reports24, one of which states high quality digital connectivity facilitates social inclusion and connects industries to their markets.
-The Darling Downs and South West RDA produced a Digital Connectivity Audit and Strategy which identified the eastern parts of the region are reasonably well serviced in terms of network coverage.
-Mobile blackspots are more frequent in the western, less populated areas and there are a number of mobile black spots for rural and remote areas within the region.
+Paroo Shire Council submission to the Regional Telecommunications Review 2021 The importance of good digital connectivity is critical to reduce some of the impacts of drought.
+Community feedback regarding the importance of digital connectivity is supported by government reports31 which state high quality digital connectivity facilitates social inclusion and connects industries to their markets.
+The Darling Downs and South West RDA produced a Digital Connectivity Audit and Strategy which identified the eastern parts of the region are reasonably well serviced in terms of network coverage, mobile blackspots are more frequent in the western, less populated areas and there are mobile black spots for rural and remote areas within the region.
+The Paroo Shire Council has 2021 Australian Digital Inclusion Index of 63 compared to the Queensland average of 73.
+The average for the Darling Downs and SWQ region is 65.